Eating disorders: key facts

 Anorexia Nervosa - signs and symptoms

-- worrying more and more about your weight
+- increasingly worrying about your weight

 - eating less